 Runtime constraints shape architecture

-GC behavior, memory model, concurrency primitives, scheduler and I/O define latency, throughput and predictability under load.
+Garbage collection, the memory model, concurrency primitives, the scheduler and I/O define latency, throughput and predictability under load.

 Language choice affects delivery quality and speed

-Tooling quality, test stack and ecosystem maturity drive true cost from first commit to stable production.
+Tooling, the test stack and ecosystem maturity drive the true cost of a feature, from the first commit to a stable release in production.

 Platform defines the operational model

-Logging, tracing, debugging, deployment and rollback workflows depend on platform characteristics as much as on code.
+Logging, tracing, debugging, deployment and rollback depend on the platform as much as on code.
+During an incident that decides whether you find the cause in minutes or in hours.

 Team scale depends on contracts and readability

-Strong interfaces, explicit APIs and shared conventions reduce bus factor and change risk in larger organizations.
+Strong typing, explicit APIs and shared conventions reduce the bus factor and the cost of change in larger organizations.

 C++, Go, Rust, Java, TypeScript, Python, Node.js and Rails all carry different costs across simplicity, speed, reliability and hiring.

-How to choose language and platform for a concrete problem
+How to choose a language and platform for the task

 Step 1

-Start with hard constraints: latency budget, throughput goals, burst behavior, availability targets and acceptable degradation modes.
+Start from hard constraints: latency budget, throughput goals, burst behavior, availability targets and acceptable degradation modes.

 Step 2

-In domains with high failure cost, stronger typing, compile-time guarantees and explicit contracts pay off earlier.
+In domains with a high failure cost, stronger typing, compile-time guarantees and explicit contracts pay off earlier.

 Step 3